 Few would disagree that enabling talented people to reach the top of their game is the right thing to do, irrespective of our identity.
 However, despite a clear business case for action and few business leaders likely to object to the fundamental principles and basic rights of equality, fairness and equality of opportunity, there remains a stubborn implementation gap if we look at gender diversity across the UK labour market.
 It remains frustrating how reliant we are on the business case for change to happen.

-We know that diversity of outlook and background brings diversity of ideas.
+We know that diversity of outlook and background brings a diversity of ideas.
 Gender diversity brings different perspectives to decision-making, enables challenge to the status quo, facilitates innovation, enables companies to better identify with their diverse customer base and better reflects the diversity of the workforce.

 A better gender balance at all levels of seniority will also help tackle under-utilisation of skills, enabling people to reach their potential at work, which is essential for making headway on the UK productivity gap.